 Heirs could simply walk away and do nothing, triggering a foreclosure process.
 A better way would be for the heirs to simply transfer the home’s deed to the lender voluntarily.
 This process is known as a deed-in-lieu.
 In exchange, the lender forgives the amount left on the loan.

-If the heirs decide that selling the home is their best option, they have six months to sell the property.
+If the heirs decide that selling the home is their best option, they have up to six months to sell the property.
 Subject to HUD approval, heirs may also apply for two three-month extensions.

-If one spouse has died but the surviving spouse is listed as a borrower on the reverse mortgage, he or she can continue to live in the home, and the terms of the loan do not change.
+If one spouse has died but the surviving spouse is listed as a borrower on the reverse mortgage, he or she can continue to live in the home as long as they comply with all loan terms, which include keeping up the home along with the taxes and homeowners insurance on the property.
+Just because the home has passed to the heirs, the terms of the loan do not change.
 Any cash proceeds that the married couple had been receiving from their reverse mortgage also continue for the surviving spouse.

-A non-borrowing spouse is the spouse not listed as a borrower on the Home Equity Conversion Mortgage (HECM) or reverse mortgage contract.
+An eligible non-borrowing spouse is the spouse not listed as a borrower on the Home Equity Conversion Mortgage (HECM) or reverse mortgage contract.
 This designation could have happened for a variety of reasons.
-For instance, one spouse may not yet have been 62 at the time of loan application, the minimum age to qualify for a reverse mortgage.
+For instance, one spouse may not yet have been 62 at the time of loan application, the minimum age requirement for a reverse mortgage.

-Whatever the reason, it is vital that the non-borrowing spouse be designated as such on the loan contract.
-This all-important designation means that if the borrower passes away while the loan is still active, the non-borrowing spouse is eligible to remain in the home, provided they continue to meet HUD’s loan requirements, including maintenance of the home and the payment of all property taxes and homeowners insurance.
+Whatever the reason, it is vital that the eligible non-borrowing spouse be designated as such on the loan contract.
+This all-important designation means that if the borrower passes away while the loan is still active, the eligible non-borrowing spouse is eligible to remain in the home, provided they maintain the home, continue the payment of property taxes and homeowners insurance, and otherwise comply with the loan terms.

 Also, reverse mortgage disbursements cease upon the borrower’s death.
 They don’t pass to the eligible non-borrowing spouse.
 Only borrowers of the reverse mortgage loan can access loan proceeds.